Trump to nominate acting U.S. Homeland Security Secretary Wolf to permanent post | Politics

 Trump to nominate acting U.S. Homeland Security Secretary Wolf to permanent post

-U.S. President Donald Trump on Tuesday said he would nominate acting Department of Homeland Security Secretary Chad Wolf to permanently serve in that role.
+President Donald Trump on Tuesday said he would nominate Department of Homeland Security acting Secretary Chad Wolf to permanently serve in the role.
 In a post on Twitter, Trump said he was "pleased to inform the American Public that Acting Secretary Chad Wolf will be nominated to be the Secretary of Homeland Security."

 ALSO READ